Monday, October 11, 2010

 7th of July, 2008

 I love greenery.
-It never fails to charm me..
-I identify various tree species, some commonly seen in Bangalore, and a few not-so-common ones.
-All around me, I usually observe which trees are present, their size, their conditions and other stuff.
-And commit this to memory.
+It never fails to charm me.
+I have learnt to identify various tree species, some commonly seen in Bangalore, and a few not-so-common ones.
+All around me, I usually observe the trees that are present, their size, their condition and foliage, and commit this to memory.

-When most Bangaloreans construct a concrete structure, they destroy any greenery around it.
-From a long time, I had seen a Rain tree near a newly constructed building in our locality.
-The builders had spared the tree.
-All these days, it gladdened my heart to know that there were people who still cared for trees.
+When most Bangaloreans construct a concrete structure, they destroy any trace of greenery around it.
+I had been looking at a Rain tree near a newly constructed building in our locality for quite sometime, untouched by the builders.
+It seemed like the builders had some love for greenery and had spared the tree.
+Knowing that there were people who still cared for trees gladdened my weary heart.

 What right did they have to do this dastardly act?
 It was neither blocking their 'view' nor their entrance, quietly growing on the side.
 I was filled with grief.

-We couldn't get the tickets, we did some shopping and returned.
+We couldn't get the tickets, so we did some shopping and returned home.
 I was morose throughout.
 I decided I wouldn't take things lying down.
-I dashed an email to the Editor of TOI..
-I recounted how trees were cut down, for no reason at all, and that whether it was a new house, or a shopping mall that was coming up, the 1st thing that was done was to mercilessly cut down any nearby tree, eventhough it posed no harm.
+I dashed an email to the Editor of The Times of India, the newspaper that claimed to be a mouthpiece of the Mango People, AKA the Aam Aadmi, the common man of the (Banana) Republic of India.
+I recounted how trees were cut down, for no reason at all, and that whether it was a new house, or a shopping mall, the first thing that was done was to cut down any nearby tree, even though it posed no harm to the people or the building.

 I cited the TOP 5 reasons why people did this, from my own survey and findings,, I listed them :-

 I asked the Editor what could be done in this matter..
-I wanted to know if WE, as Bangaloreans could petition the CM to grant powers to the general public, wherein any person who witnessed such crimes could punish the wrong doers in whatever way he thought best.
-If this measure was implemented toughly, it would act as a Deterrent and more trees could be saved.
+I wanted to know if WE, as Bangaloreans could petition the CM to grant powers to the general public, wherein any person who witnessed such crimes could report the wrong doers, and as a community, enforce punishments in whatever way they thought best.
+If this measure were to be implemented seriously, it would act as a deterrent and more trees could be saved.

 Or else, the future looks bleak :-(